1912 1913 1914 1915 1916 1917

 Motive Shot dead while attempting to arrest 2 "L" bandits

-Circumstances description Police officer killed during apprehension
+Description Police officer killed during apprehension

-Total number of victims 1
+Total Number of Victims 1

-Related to Prohibition?
-Yes
+Related to Organized Crime

 Victim